Vistia-AI/SmartMoneyAI_Hedera/README.md

 **What happens**:
 - Deposits are automatically closed when `runTimestamp` is reached
-- Manager can now call any address using the `execute` function
+- Manager can now call manager vault using the `execute` function try increase vault balance
 - No more deposits allowed

 **Check status**: